 6/2432 Frankston Flinders Road, Bittern Victoria 3918

-Please don’t hesitate to get in contact by booking an appointment below or calling us on 03 5983 6888.
+Please don’t hesitate to get in contact by booking an appointment online from below or calling us on 03 5983 6888.

 We welcome new patients to the practice.

 To make an appointment please call us on 03 5983 6888.
 Telehealth telephone consultations only can be made online by selecting the ‘Make an Appointment’ button below.

 We generally deal with all sorts of medical issues.
 However, if you have a particular need, please call us and we’re happy to discuss which practitioner or service might best be able to help you.

 Here are a few tips to consider when making an appointment, so that you can get the greatest benefit from the experience:

 make an appointment

 Hi, I'm just a young guy with a passion for healthcare management.
 Resonating with Atticus' Driven by soul- I aim...